Cheap Campervan Hire Australia Wide

 Driving a campervan in Australia

-While the majority of Australia’s roads are well maintained, safe and serviced with rest stops and petrol stations, there are many that are more difficult to navigate and very remote.
-Some are unsealed, and many campervan rental companies do not allow you to drive on them – it’s a good idea to check at the motorhome hire office before you head off.
+While the majority of Australia’s roads are well-maintained, safe and serviced with rest stops and petrol stations, there are many that are more difficult to navigate and very remote.
+Some are unsealed, and many campervan rental companies do not allow you to drive on them.
+When you are at the motorhome hire office, check what roads you are permitted to drive on, before you head off.

 The sheer size of Australia and the long distances involved in travelling by motorhome or RV means regular stops are vital.
 Use the rest stops dotted along the main highways, and switch drivers every so often if you can.
-Additionally, keep in mind that driving laws vary slightly by state – and if you’re driving on an international licence or permit you’ll need to have it with you at all times.
-Posted speed limits must be kept to, and blood alcohol limits are very low.
+Additionally, keep in mind that driving laws vary slightly by state.
+If you’re driving on an international licence or permit you’ll need to have it with you at all times.
+You must not exceed the signposted speed limits, and blood alcohol limits are very low.

 When you’re driving in more remote areas, it’s extremely important to consider your safety.
 Many areas are only sparsely populated, and it can be a very long drive between petrol stations and stops.
-Make sure you stock up – and while you should have a mobile phone on you at all times, keep in mind that there will be places without phone coverage..
+Make sure you stock up.
+Have a mobile phone on you at all times, but keep in mind that there will be places without phone coverage.

-Finally, because of the abundance of wildlife and the hazard they present on the roads at night, driving after dusk requires caution.
+Finally, because of the abundance of wildlife and the hazard they present on the roads at night, drive with caution after dusk.

-Here’s a few things to keep in mind as you do so:
+Here’s a few things to keep in mind while you’re driving: